FAQs for our international students and boarders.

 What level of English do applicants need?

-This is required, to enable them to access the curriculum and to work collaboratively with teachers and other students, and to ensure success in public examinations.
+We make sure that students improve their English language skills over the course of their studies at St Mary's to become clear, fluent and confident communicators.
+However, on arrival, your daughter's English needs to be good enough to enable her to access the curriculum and to work collaboratively with teachers and other students, and to ensure success in public examinations.

 - Joining Senior School in Year 7: approx overall CEFR level of B1.1